+Contract Adjustments

-Contract Adjustments Daily Value Percentage adjustment Maximum Potential Loss (1) (as a percentage of Strategy value) 100% Market Value Adjustment Maximum Potential Loss (2) (as a percentage of Account Value minus the value of the Declared Rate Strategy) 100% (1) A Daily Value Percentage adjustment will apply if, before the end of a Term withdrawal, Surrender or annuitize the Contract, elect a Performance Lock, Benefit becomes payable.
-(2) A Market Value Adjustment will apply if, during the first six Contract Years, y the Contract or take a withdrawal from an Indexed Strategy, but not includin to pay advisory fees. •
+Market Value Adjustment Maximum Potential Loss(2) (as a percentage of Account Value minus the value of the Declared Rate Strategy)

+- (1) A Daily Value Percentage adjustment will apply if, before the end of a Term, you take a withdrawal, Surrender or annuitize the Contract, elect a Performance Lock, or a Death Benefit becomes payable. - (2) A Market Value Adjustment will apply if, during the first six Contract Years, you Surrender the Contract or take a withdrawal from an Indexed Strategy, but not including withdrawals to pay advisory fees.